oscci/new-theme/_pages/about.md

 ---

 This project is led by a group of researchers at the University of Oxford.
-Here are some of their faces
+Here are some of their faces.

 **The steering committee**